 Students may apply for graduate admission in their senior year and must comply with all Graduate School regulations and requirements for admission.
 The Application packet should include: UMASS Graduate School application, official copy of undergraduate transcript, and two letters of recommendation.
-GREs are not required for applicants to the Fast Track Master's Program.
-Applications are due on December 15, 2014 for Fall 2015 admission.
+GREs are not required.
+Applications are due on December 1 for Fall admission.
 The Neuroscience and Behavior Admissions Committee will evaluate all applications and make recommendations for graduate admission to the NSB Director and Graduate School.

 Appoint Master's Committee

 At the beginning of graduate study the student will select a Thesis Committee consisting of an advisor and two NSB faculty members.

 - NeuroS&B 792A, NSB Proseminar.
 This is a 1-credit, pass/fail course that introduces students to the NSB program and its faculty, and covers issues such as research ethics, grant-writing, and the art of oral presentations.

 - Molclbio 793E, Responsible Conduct of Research in the Life Sciences.
 This 1-credit pass/fail course is designed to stimulate critical thinking about ethical research and to engage students in discussion regarding research ethics in the life sciences.
 Topics to be covered will include responsible conduct of research, workplace ethics, mentoring, publication practices and authorship, collaborative research, and the use of animals and humans in research.

 - Two Core Courses: NeuroS&B 617: Molecular, Cellular, and Developmental Neurobiology, NeuroS&B 618: Behavioral & Cognitive Neuroscience (4 credits) includes lab.

 - Quantitative Requirement (3 credits) research methodology (a variety of options are available including statistics courses, methods courses and research practica).